ocp guinea pig guide tablet mockup

 The guinea pigs are reaching sexual maturity at this age, and the females are likely to become pregnant from their male siblings.

-The young males will also attempt to mate with their mother.
+The young male guinea pigs will also attempt to mate with their mother.

 It is best to have a separate guinea pig cage for males and females.